-It is composed of two parts, the anterior limb and posterior limb, which connect the hippocampus to other structures such as the septal nuclei and mamillary bodies.
+It is composed of two parts, the anterior limb and posterior limb, which connect the hippocampus to

 The fornix has been linked to multiple functions, including integrating and modulating sensory, emotional, autonomous outflow activated by cholinergic and noradrenergic systems.
 Additionally, severe disruption of the fornix can affect memory recall or encoding.